VMI Center for Undergraduate Research

 2021-22 Conference Opportunities for Research Presentation include:

 - The National Conference on Undergraduate Research (NCUR) 2022 @home on April 4-8, 2022 will offer a virtual conference for the celebration and promotion of undergraduate research.
 Registration opens November 15, 2021.
-Abstract submission deadline is November 18, 2021.
+The abstract submission deadline has been extended to November 29, 2021.
 For more details, please visit the event website.

 - The VMI Undergraduate Research Symposium (URS) will be held on Monday, April 11, 2022.
 The URS is an opportunity for all VMI cadets to present their research findings from their SURI experience or courses such as Capstone or Honors.